aluko123/LMS_Laravel/README.md

 ## Installation
 - Clone this repository.
 - On your hosts file, add '192.168.56.56            testproject.test' to your hosts file.
 - Change your mappings for your Homestead.yaml file to accomodate the new project on your homestead virtual machine.
-- After serving the project, in your web brower, load up testproject.test to get access to the website.
+- After serving the project, in your web brower, load up 'testproject.test' to get access to the website.
 - Now you can experience the wonderful features of this LMS, from course registration to embedded content, to user satisfaction.